Raxaul: History

-The region’s landscape—dominated by the terai with its dense forests and ever-changing river courses—compounded the task of rigid border demarcation.
-This inherent instability required the colonial administration to adopt flexible, often transactional, methods of border management.
-Raxaul’s evolution as a trade center was directly influenced by these geographical challenges and the need to negotiate them on a day-to-day basis.

 Transport

 Raxaul is the only city that is connected with Nepal.
 Birgunj railway station is connected by the Nepal Government Railway (NGR) to Raxaul Junction railway station in Bihar across the border with India.
 The 47 km railway extends north to Amlekhganj in Nepal.
-It was built in 1927 by the British but discontinued beyond Birgunj in December 1965.[3]
+It was built in 1927 by the British but discontinued beyond Birgunj in December 1965.
 The 6 km (3.7 mi) railway track from Raxaul to Birgunj was converted to broad gauge two years after the Indian railways converted the track to Raxaul inside India to broad gauge.
 Now, broad gauge railway line connects Raxaul to the Sirsiya (Birgunj) Inland Container Depot (ICD) which became fully operational in 2005.
 Talks have been held to reopen the railway route from Birgunj to Amlekhganj in Nepal by converting it to broad gauge because of its socio-economic importance.